Retaking the GMAT

 Help.
 The software crashed during my in-home GMAT test.
 What do I do?

-We have had many clients have either technical or proctor difficulties during the online GMAT; either the test crashes or the proctor accuses them of using a real pen or of ‘looking down at their whiteboard too much.’
+Many clients have had technical or proctor difficulties during the online GMAT.
+Either the test crashes or the proctor accuses them of using a real pen or “looking down at their whiteboard too much.”
 It has been a significant problem.

 How long are online GMAT scores valid?

-The online exam score is valid for 5 years, just like the in person score.
+The online exam score is valid for five years, just like the in-person score.

-As for how the schools feel about accepting it, ask your consultant as it may vary by applicant and target MBA program.
-The online MBA score results are housed on a separate platform than the in person scores, so it would be easy enough for schools to differentiate.
+As for how the schools feel about accepting it, ask your consultant, as it may vary by applicant and target MBA program.
+The online MBA score results are housed on a separate platform from the in-person scores, so it would be easy enough for schools to differentiate.

 Do MBA programs view the online test results differently than the in-person GMAT test results?

-MBA programs are accepting this new online test given the unusual circumstances.
-Schools will access these scores via a separate platform than they do for existing scores.
+MBA programs continue to accept the online test, given the current circumstances.
+Schools access these scores via a separate platform than they do for existing scores.
 Currently, there are no immediate plans to merge the two platforms.
 Scoring and the algorithm will be the same.
 Scores will not be normalized or treated differently given the online platform, unless they see the need to do so as test administrations ensue.

 Can you retake the online GMAT?

-Yes, effective June 2020, you can re-take the in-home test and keep whichever score is higher.
+Yes, effective as of June 2020, you can retake the in-home test and keep whichever score is higher.

 What do I need to know about the GMAT online test?

-The following were shared in April 2020 about the online GMAT test.
-Check the site to see if there have been any recent updates.
+Check the Graduate Management Admission Council site to see if there have been any recent updates.

 Logistics

-• Appointments available 24/7 in 15 minute intervals
+- Appointments are available 24/7 in 15-minute intervals

-• Online proctor will ask to then do a 360 degree scan of room via the webcam, will have examinees shut down any other applications running on their computers.
+- The online proctor will ask to see a 360-degree scan of the room via the webcam and will have examinees shut down any other applications running on their computers.

-• Examinees must keep video and audio streaming live during whole exam.
-Can communicate any issue with proctor via audio (just physically raise your hand, they said, to get their attention to speak) or live chat (I’m guessing this will be the more reliable option based on the anecdotes I’ve heard from the GRE?)
+- Examinees must keep video and audio streaming live during the whole exam.
+Can communicate any issue with the proctor via audio (just physically raise your hand, they said, to get their attention to speak) or live chat

-• In person test appointments can’t be transferred to online ones.
-Online appointments scheduled separately but still done via mba.com.
+- In-person test appointments can’t be transferred to online ones.
+Online appointments are scheduled separately but are still done via mba.com.

-• Students can still select five schools to send their scores to and add’l school reports (usually $35) will be free for this version of the test starting April 28.
+- Students can still select five schools to send their scores to, and additional school reports cost $35.

 Return to the GMAT Files Main Page